-- No show stoppers, high or medium defects in the system integration test phase.
+- No show-stoppers or high or medium defects in the system integration test phase.

 - Regression testing should be performed with no major defects.

-- All reported defects should be mixed and tested before UAT.
+- All identified defects should be fixed and tested prior to conducting user acceptance testing.

 - All testing should have a traceability matrix completed.